Earth’s Timeline and History

 As conditions changed, dinosaurs (also known as terrible lizards) began to evolve.
 These reptile-like mammals had scaly skin and hatched eggs like reptiles.
 Some dinosaurs adapted as herbivores and some as carnivores.
 For the next 160 million years, dinosaurs were the dominant land vertebrates on Earth.

 The Age of Conifers in the Mesozoic Era provided the spread of seeded plants.
 Conifers store vast amounts of carbon.
 As a result, oxygen content in the atmosphere jumped to 35% compared to 21% today.
-In addition, they provided habitat, shelter and a source of food for specific animal species to survive.
+In addition, they provided habitat, shelter, and a source of food for specific animal species to survive.

 Also notable is that Pangea existed as one supercontinent in this era.
 Dinosaurs lived on one supercontinent.
-Plate tectonics were the mechanism that eventually tore continents apart.
+Plate tectonics was the mechanism that eventually tore continents apart.
 Don’t forget that dinosaurs existed for 160 million years.
 So continental drift gradually rifted dinosaurs apart.
 We know this because we can find the same fossils on separate continents.

 Ultimately, the start of the Cenozoic Era was the demise of dinosaurs.
 After a 6-mile wide asteroid hit Earth, a dust cloud blocked the sun.
 This caused temperatures to plummet which was the heart of the damage from the Cretaceous–Paleogene extinction event.
 Because of the worldwide climate disruption, it was responsible for the extinction of the dinosaurs.